mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox.md

 If the combobox is single-select, the `formControl` should be of type `FormControl<any>`.
 If it is multi-select, the `formControl` should be of type `FormControl<any[]>`.

+**Note:** Providing an inital value to the `formControl` will not set or change the value of the selections in the combobox.
+See the section on setting listbox option properties externally for more information.

 ### Customizing the Textbox Label